-Donating to the Educational Foundation of Alpha Gamma Rho enables the Educational Foundation to support educational programs and services for the Fraternity including Leadership Seminars, Recruitment Schools, matching funds, Chapter Planning Sessions, Housemother/House Director Forums, Adviser Forums, scholarships and more.
+Donating to the Educational Foundation of Alpha Gamma Rho enables the Educational Foundation to support educational programs and services for the Fraternity including Leadership Seminars, Recruitment School, matching funds, Chapter Planning Sessions, Adviser Forum, scholarships and more.
 All Alpha Gamma Rho chapters who take advantage of the Fraternity's opportunities are impacted by YOUR giving.

 Chapter Strategic Planning Sessions professionally facilitated by past Grand President Zane Akins help chapters become motivated and create goals which contribute to the successful future of the Fraternity.
 The day-and-a-half session allows chapter members and alumni to work together building a strategic plan and focus on the future of Alpha Gamma Rho.

-Recruitment Schools serves to train chapter leaders how to recruit and retain the highest quality men to their organization.
-Time is spent developing and refining recruitment techniques, creating recruitment plans and elevating capacity of our membership to attract future leaders to their chapter.
-Recruitment Schools are held twice a year, facilitated by Phired-Up Productions, a nationally recognized specialist in organizational growth and development.
+Recruitment School serves to train chapter leaders how to recruit and retain the highest quality men to their organization.
+Time is spent developing and refining recruitment techniques, creating recruitment plans and elevating the capacity of our membership to attract future leaders to their chapter.
+Two Recruitment Schools take place in a year, facilitated by Phired-Up Productions, a nationally recognized specialist in organizational growth and development.

-"I intend to use my academic education from my degree in Agriculture Science and Technology, my minor in Sustainability, and CIVICUS citation, as well as my leadership and network experience from Alpha Gamma Rho, not only to make myself the best person I can be, but also create a stronger, socially-accepted and environmentally-conscious agriculture industry.
+"I intend to use my academic education from my degree in Agriculture Science and Technology, my minor in Sustainability, and CIVICUS citation, as well as my leadership and network experience from Alpha Gamma Rho, not only to make myself the best person I can be, but also create a stronger, socially accepted and environmentally conscious agriculture industry.
 I plan to continue to create career opportunities for other AGR’s in the future.
-I have gained a great deal of leadership, communication and problem-solving experience through AGR and extracurriculars, and intend to bring them to enhance the future of agriculture.” – Michael Wijesinghe, Maryland Class of 2019
+I have gained a great deal of leadership, communication, and problem-solving experience through AGR and extracurriculars, and intend to bring them to enhance the future of agriculture."